This blog may contain affiliate links. Read our disclosure policy for more info.

 Money – You’ll need to pay the $10 NZD fee to drive up to The Remarkables ski area if you’re visiting Lake Alta in the summer months.

 Note: If you’re planning on hiking to Lake Alta in the winter months then you’re going to need a lot more gear!
 I’m not a winter hiking expert, so you’ll need to do more research in this instance.
+You’ll also have to dodge people skiing as The Remarkables is one of the best places to go skiing in Queenstown.

 Driving to The Remarkables

 One of the things I love most about the hike to Lake Alta is the actual drive to get to the trailhead.
-Remarkables Ski Field Access Road is the road that climbs up over 1,500 meters in elevation to The Remarkables ski area.
+Remarkables Ski Field Access Road is the road that climbs up over 1,500 meters (4,921 feet) in elevation to The Remarkables ski area.
 This drive is easily one of the most scenic stretches of road in New Zealand.

 From Queenstown, drive along Frankton Road until you reach the roundabout (traffic circle) and turn onto New Zealand State Highway 6.
 Drive on here for a short while and then turn left onto Remarkables Ski Field Access Road which takes you straight up the mountain to The Remarkables Ski Field.

-The road is about 13 kilometers long and takes about 30 minutes to drive.
+The road is about 13 kilometers (8 miles) long and takes about 30 minutes to drive.
 It’s steep, and windy which makes it a slow drive.
 But along the way the views over Queenstown and the surrounding area are stunning.
 I recommend stopping along the way to take in the views.
 This drive makes for some awesome photo opportunities!

 In all honesty, I recommend driving up to The Remarkables to anybody visiting Queenstown – even if you’re not planning to hike to Lake Alta (or go skiing in the winter.)